Pseudicius

 Pseudicius is a genus of the jumping spiders first described by Eugène Simon in 1885.
 The name is combined of Greek pseudo "false" and the salticid genus name Icius.
 The small genus Wesolowskana (formerly known as Luxuria) should possibly be included in this genus.
 There is some dispute whether Afraflacilla is a distinct genus or should be included in Pseudicius.
 Festucula and Marchena are other close relatives, these genera form a monophyletic group.

+Many species formerly placed in this genus have been transferred to a variety of other genera.